As The Great British Bake Off returns for its 10th series, we look at what happened to the most popular personalities from years gone by

-Johnny Shepherd may not have reached the final in series 1 but that hasn’t stopped his success as Mr Pudding.
-As well as penning Puddings: Over 100 Classic Puddings (2016) he runs The Pudding Stop bakery and cafe in St Albans, has a Pudmobile based at the local station to serve weary commuters and a vintage Pudmobile located at Harpenden town centre on Fridays and Saturdays.
+Johnny Shepherd may not have reached the final in series one but that hasn’t stopped his success.
+As well as penning Puddings: Over 100 Classic Puddings (2016), he runs The Pudding Stop, a bakery and café in St Albans.
+He also has Penelope, a mobile pudding van serving sweat treats at St Albans City Station on weekdays and at Christopher Place Shopping Centre in St Albans during weekends.

 Andrew Burton/Orion Publishing

 Be the first to comment